9 Superfoods to Improve Your Immune System

 9 Immune Boosting superfoods

 It doesn’t look like it, but garlic is an ancient superfood.
-It has been used in the kitchen for centuries to add taste and improve health.
+It has been used in the kitchen for centuries to add taste and improve well-being.
 One study even showed that people taking garlic were sick for 70% less days than people taking a placebo ( Lissiman and al. 2012).
 Pesto pasta, green curry… Many delicious recipes will allow you to add more garlic to your diet if you wish.

 2 - Veggies

-Veggies are high in fiber, which is believed to help improve your gut health in general.
+Veggies are high in fiber, which is believed to help improve your gut in general.
 Fiber can’t be digested by our bodies, yet certain bacteria in our guts can stimulate them to do so.
 Along with fruit, veggies are one of the best food sources for a well balanced microbiota.

 Our freeze-dried peas are an excellent option.
 Most of their water has been removed, and this gives them an extra crunch that makes them irresistible.
 Even after the freeze-drying process, they retain almost all of the vitamins and fiber present in fresh peas.